smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 The practice must be sustainable or it means nothing.
 You cannot save everyone.
 You cannot fix everything.
 The attempt will break you, and then you save no one.

 Some days the kindest thing is to survive within the system without becoming it.
 Some days you can do more.
-The philosophy doesn't demand heroism.
-Just persistence.
+The philosophy doesn't demand heroism, just persistence.
 Not perfection but presence.
 Not revolution but the quiet refusal to become the machine you serve.

 {~ accordion title="Levinas on Asymmetry" ~}
 Levinas insisted ethics isn't reciprocal.
 "What I permit myself to demand of myself is not comparable to what I have the right to demand of the Other."
 You hold yourself to a standard you don't impose on others.